nopnop2002/Arduino-STM32-CAN/README.md

 In this example, filter banks 0 to 13 are used on CAN1, and filter banks 14 to 27 are used on CAN2.
 ![Image](https://github.com/user-attachments/assets/8badf2c4-0edc-47ff-95e4-1b0bc53719b0)

-The bxCAN controller has four types of reception filters.
+The bxCAN controller provides four types of receive filters:
 ![Image](https://github.com/user-attachments/assets/adc56930-8681-4e57-b102-c8a9ac1105f0)

-When configuring a filter, you must set to filter initialization mode.
+Before you can configure a filter, you must set it to filter initialization mode.
 ```
 	uint32_t bank1, bank2;
 	CAN1->FMR  |=   0x1UL;                // Set to filter initialization mode